jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacctmgr.md

 Our users have no limits on them, at the user account level.
 The typical account has a default QOS named "normal".
 If you run `showqos` you will see that "normal" doesn't have any restrictions.
 Therefore users entitled to run jobs in their private per-research group partitions are not limited in how many of their nodes' resources they can consume.
 (Users found running jobs on partitions they are not entitled to use will have their jobs killed and have to acknowledge that they understand that they need to use public partitions.)

 For public partitions like "shared" and "interactive", the slurm config file /etc/slurm/partitions.conf specifies a default partition QOS of, for example, "shared-default".
 So  we can control how many CPUs and how much RAM each user can use in public partitions by changing the appropriate single QOS.

+When changing qos for something only use the '=' operator when wanting to explicitly set the qos to something.
+In most cases you will want to use the '+=' or '-=' operator to either add to or remove from the existing qos already in place.

 ```
 # Add a QOS to a user's existing allowed QOS: